Dionne-Lab/catalight/docs/source/_build/html/_sources/data_analysis.rst.txt

 .. figure:: _static/images/calibration_output_fits.png
     :width: 800

     An example of fitting to the calibration gas data set provided.
 Linear fit values are saved into the output calibration.csv file and can be loaded into the rest of the package wherever CalDF is used.
-Notice that c2h2 produces a bad fit output.
-This is because there is no c2h2 in the physical calibration gas, but it was entered into the calgas file.
+Notice that C\ :sub:`2`\H\ :sub:`2`\ produces a bad fit output.
+This is because there is no C\ :sub:`2`\H\ :sub:`2`\ in the physical calibration gas, but it was entered into the calgas file.

 .. toctree::
     calibration_file_details